-Following the housing boom of the early- and mid-2000s and subsequent collapse leading to the 2008 global recession, there has been a growing interest in detecting bubble-like behavior and its propagation in real estate markets (e.g., Phillips and Yu (2011); Pavlidis et al. (2016); Engsted et al. (2016); Yusupova et al. (2016); Shi (2017); Hu and Oxley (2018)).
-A popular approach in many of these studies is the use of recursive unit root tests to detect mildly explosive dynamics (whereby the autoregressive coefficient deviates moderately above unity) in real house prices.
-Mildly explosive behavior is modeled empirically by an autoregressive process with a root that exceeds unity but remains within the vicinity of one and approaches unity as the sample size tends to infinity, as in Phillips and Magdalinos (2007a, 2007b) and Magdalinos (2012).
+Following the housing boom of the early- and mid-2000s and the subsequent correction that led to the 2008 global recession, there has been a growing interest in detecting bubble-like behavior and its propagation into real estate markets (e.g., Phillips and Yu (2011); Kivedal (2013); Anundsen (2015); Pavlidis et al. (2016); Engsted et al. (2016); Yusupova et al. (2016); Shi (2017); Hu and Oxley (2018)).
+In this paper, we argue that financial spillovers play a role in the emergence of episodes of mildly explosive behavior-often referred also as episodes of exuberance-observed in real estate price data based on standard asset pricing and financial arbitrage equilibrium conditions.
+We also provide empirical evidence supporting the view that movements in the valuation of alternative asset classes-particularly, interest rate spreads and real stock market growth-help predict episodes of exuberance in housing markets.